stefanos1316/sendMail/README.md

 TS: Agree with MK

 MK: Other benchmarks that could be useful for NNs are CIFAR-10 (also mentioned by TS), CIFAR-100, and MNIST.

+SG: I have already found some implementations of the above DNN architectures.
+I am running some tests on Stereo, but I believe we can find most of the on GitHub.

 # References
 [1] @article{SGM_2019,